 Of course Sloan’s going to deny it.
 Here’s what happens if he admits it’s a gun:

-- Sloan goes to the big house with the wonderful reputation of having snitched to the Sheriffs about “Big Homey”.
+At that point, Barnes could easily prosecute Sloan for felony murder – it’s all on video, after all – and Sloan ends up in the big house with the reputation of having snitched to the Sheriffs about “Big Homey”.

 FLETCHER: Have you ever seen someone carry a radio tucked in their waistband?

 FLETCHER: Had you ever seen people put guns in their waistband?

 FLETCHER: And in the video we can see the person bends down by Mr Sloan and takes something out and puts it in his waistband, correct?

 BIDDLE: I don’t know if it was a waistband or a pocket or… I can’t tell.

 FLETCHER: What did you think it was when he pulled his shirt up and put it in the back?

 BIDDLE: My first assumption was it was the radio.